Sevca.org

 wiring.
 Windham and Windsor counties have the highest share of severely cost-burdened homeowners in

-according to the Housing Needs Assessment commissioned by the stateConsequently, our staff
+the state, according to the Housing Needs Assessment commissioned by the stateConsequently, our staff

 has seen an increase in the inability of many families to find the resources to address urgent repair needs of